gh786137611/Simple-Opengl-Renderer/README.md

 You must combine the SGLRenderer code with your window system.
 I think the combination is easy, which only involves initialization and draw code block in Qt and freeglut.
 ## shader source text specification
-You must name the vertex position attribute in vertex shader as position as following code shown
+You must name the vertex position attribute in vertex shader as position as the following code shows
 ```C++
 in vec3 position;
 ```
-Besides projection matrix and model-view matrix must be named as projectionMatrix and modelviewMatrix respectively.
+Besides, projection matrix and model-view matrix must be named as projectionMatrix and modelviewMatrix respectively.
 ```C++
 uniform mat4 projectionMatrix;
 uniform mat4 modelviewMatrix;